Faculty

 Rich Waller

-Rich Waller (C’76), has been a mainstay at the Upper School for many years, serving as a faculty member in the Social Studies Department until this past May.
+Rich Waller (C’76), has been a mainstay at the Upper School for many years, serving as a faculty member in the Social Studies Department.
 Rich earned a master’s in history from the American Military University in Manassas, Virginia, and an MBA at the University of Missouri.

-A longtime member of the Political Science Department, John Williams, JD (C’76) currently serves as president of Principia College.
+A longtime faculty member of the Political Science Department, John Williams, JD (C’76) also served as president of Principia College from 2020–2023.
 He was the inaugural recipient of the Principia College Horace Edwin Harper Jr. and Evelyn Wright Harper Award for Teaching Excellence in 2013.
-During his 37 years at the College, Williams has taught American government, law, and comparative politics courses, coached intercollegiate mock trial, moot court, and Model Illinois Government teams, served as pre-law advisor, and held additional teaching assignments in mass communication, global perspectives, and history.
+During his over 40 years at Principia College, Williams has taught American government, law, and comparative politics courses; coached intercollegiate mock trial, moot court, and Model Illinois Government teams; served as pre-law advisor; and held additional teaching assignments in mass communication, global perspectives, and history.
 He has directed more than a dozen Principia study abroad programs to mainland East Asia and has served as a popular lecturer for the Principia Lifelong Learning and Summer Session programs.
 John was elected as president of the Faculty Senate for two separate terms and has also served two terms as president of the Illinois Political Science Association.
 Before joining Principia, John worked in the Civil Rights Division of the United States Department of Justice and as an attorney in private practice.
 He earned a juris doctor degree from The George Washington University.

 Interested in Learning More About Summer Session?